• Start

 Note:

-We don't agree all what written in this thesis.
+We don't agree with the whole contents of this thesis.
 We are publishing this work as a research book not authentic 100%.

 5. Field Research